KevinKTK/drip-shipper-secure-flow/DEPLOYMENT_GUIDE.md

 ### Common Issues

-1. **Contract addresses not found**: Ensure contracts are deployed and addresses are correctly updated in `contract-addresses.ts`
+1. **Contract addresses not found**: Ensure contracts are deployed and addresses are correctly updated in `walletSecrets.ts`

 2. **RLS policy errors**: Check that your Supabase JWT includes the necessary claims